WyattJordan/dotfiles/README.md

 3. Only track desired files
    	dotgit config --local status.showUntrackedFiles no

-4. Find files that will be deleted and reset them dotgit checkout dotgit reset HEAD <each file listed by checkout>

-5. Now those files will be listed as "modified" and can be saved on a new branch
+4. The new .files will not import, instead git will show that changes have been made and the new files we want are deleted.
+To fix this, add the changes to the index, checkout a new branch which will keep the original files, commit, checkout the master.
+	dotgit status
-       dotgit add <each file to save, same ones as before>
+	dotgit add *
-       dotgit checkout -b _computername_
-       dotgit commit -m "saving original files"
+	dotgit checkout -b "original files" # create new branch dotgit commit -m "saving original files"

-8. Now load the files in this repo by deleting the commit just made for the original files
 	dotgit checkout master
-       dotgit reset --soft HEAD~1

-9. Load terminal colors
+5. Load terminal colors
        termcolors

 The final condition of this repo is that it now has the original machines files saved on a seperate branch and the files from this repo currently checked out.